-Parenting Education Groups
+Free Parenting Education Groups

 Parenting education is the key to raising successful children, creating competent, confident parents, and building strong families and communities.
 With love, limits, and lots of involvement, parents can have a major influence in developing happy, healthy and well-behaved children.

-Active Parenting Now
+Active Parenting — Happening Now!

 This is a six session workshop designed to help parents raise responsible children who are able to resist negative peer pressure.
 Parents will learn effective discipline and communication techniques and learn how to encourage developmental skills.
 We all want our children to thrive!
-Registration is required.

 From The Centers for Disease Control and Prevention (CDC):